grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/14 Scenarios/00 About scenarios/02 VU allocation.md

 Before an arrival-rate scenario starts, k6 first initializes the number of `preAllocatedVUs`.
 When the test runs,
-the number of available `preAllocatedVUs` determines how many iterations k6 can start. k6 tries to reach the target iterations per second, and one of two things can happen.
+the number of available `preAllocatedVUs` determines how many iterations k6 can start. k6 tries to reach the target iterations per second, and one of two things can happen:

 | If the executor       | Then..                                                                                                                                 |
 |-----------------------|----------------------------------------------------------------------------------------------------------------------------------------|